 Over half of the capped langur’s diet is made up of leaves.
 Because leaves are so hard to digest, capped langurs, along with all of their relatives in the colobine subfamily, have evolved sacculated stomachs.
-These multi-chambered stomachs contain special bacteria and enzymes that help break down cellulose.
+These multi-chambered stomachs contain special bacteria and enzymes that help break down cellulose, the molecules found in plant matter that give structure and strength to the cell walls of plants and provide dietary fiber.
 Langurs also have enlarged salivary glands to aid in digestion.

 In addition to leaves, fruits make up a quarter of the capped langur’s diet.
 The rest of their diet features seeds, flowers, and tree bark.

 Activity budgets show that these langurs spend half of the day foraging and traveling between foraging spots.
 About 40% of their day is spent resting and the remaining 10% is spent on play and social grooming.
 On a typical day, all of these activities will occur in the trees, generally in the upper canopy of the forest.

 Capped langurs are extremely arboreal in nature, even to the point where they get most of their water from leaves and depressions in the forks of trees.